MayroseLab/conda_tutorial/README.md

 You now know all the basics of working with conda and should be able to find your way around.
 Here are two common ways to work with conda - choose the one you like or make your own.

 ### 1. "One to rule them all"
 If you have one main project in which you keep using the same packages, you only need one env including all of them.
 Just make one yaml file, create the env and activate it whenever you start working.
-You can even have it activated automatically by adding the `conda activate` command to your `.bashrc`, or just use the `base` env.
+You can even have it activated automatically by adding the `conda activate` command to your `.bashrc`, or just use the `base` env, which is available even if you don't ctivate anything.
 You can always add or change the packages by updating the env.
 __Pros__: easy, convenient, and you don't need to care too much about environments.
 __Cons__: When you start to accumulate many packages in your env, the chances of clashes increase.
 That is, at some point conda will not be able to resolve the dependencies in a way that everything plays nicely together.
 However, if your env is not too crazy, this shouldn't happen.